FirelyTeam/firely-docs-firely-server/releasenotes/upgrade.rst

    #.
 Migrate the existing data using the ``updateMany()`` operator.
    #.
 Update the system information document to the next version.

-While migrating large databases, it is possible that the migration script times out, is interrupted or encounters other unforeseen circumstances.
-We therefore recommend using the ``screen`` tool to perform the migration:
+While migrating large databases manually via SSH it is always a risk that the connection with the remote computer breaks and the SSH session terminates.
+Normally, this would also mean that all programs started within that SSH session will also be terminated including the migration.
+To prevent this from happening, we recommend using the ``screen`` tool to perform the migration.
+Using it allows programs to continue running even if the SSH connection gets broken.

 #.
 Install the ``screen`` tool or check whether it is installed with ``screen --version``
 #.
 Start a screen session: ``screen``